ASTRO logo

 Facts for Kids

-Cetacea is a group of marine mammals including whales, dolphins, and porpoises, characterized by their adaptation to life in the water and social behavior.
+Cetacea is a group of aquatic mammals, including whales, dolphins, and porpoises, known for their intelligence and social behavior.

 main image